Home Best Vancouver Places Vancouver’s Best Parks and Nature Vancouver’s Golden Ears Provincial Park Alouette Lake Beach and Campground

 Alouette Lake Campground

-Alouette is one of three campsite areas in Golden Ears Park, and a really good one, although a bit of a hike from the water.
-The only other very slight drawback is the fact that the roads are gravel and can get dusty.
+Alouette is one of three campsite areas in Golden Ears Park.
+It is the largest of the three campsites and is a really good one, although it’s a bit of a hike from the water.
+The only other slight drawback is that the roads are gravel and can become dusty.
 Other than that, the campground is near perfect and one of the very best in Metro Vancouver.

 Click campground map for a map of the Alouette campground.

 TIP #1: Camp sites A85 to A91 are closest to the trail to the lake, as well as close to washrooms and water taps.
-Try to get one of these if you can.
+Try to get one of these if possible.

 TIP #2: Alouette is a popular campground in the summer, so be sure to make reservations (starting around mid-March and up to three months in advance of your reservation date).
 Click camping reservations to book your spot.